EricMBu/DCSAccountGenerator/README.md

 DCSAccountGenerator.exe will be in the bin directory

 ## Use Instructions
-This app has two separated funtions; creating a new account, and activating the free trial licenses on those accounts
+This app has two separate funtions; creating a new account, <s>and activating the free trial licenses on those accounts</s> - this feature no longer works, as activating trials now requires 2FA.

 ### Creating a new account
 <ol>